-The surface water sampling strategies for D07 Walker Branch and LeConte Creek sites are based on hydrological data collected from a nearby, USGS hydrological monitoring location in larger watersheds.
+The surface water sampling strategy for the D11 Pringle Creek is based on hydrological data collected from a USGS hydrological monitoring location in a larger watershed.
+The strategy for D11 Blue River is based on hydrologic information in the same watershed.
 Thus, our sampling strategy may not accurately represent the hydrologic condition at the NEON site, and will need to be updated following annual data collections.
-Domain 07 staff needs to have the leeway to adjust sampling dates based on actual site conditions.
+Domain 11 staff needs to have the leeway to adjust sampling dates on actual conditions at the NEON site.

-The following Tables and Figures indicate proposed sampling dates for all sample protocols to be undertaken at Domain 07 over the course of a year.
+The following Tables and Figures indicate proposed sampling dates for all sample protocols to be undertaken at Domain 11 over the course of a year.